 Nowadays, the word “Donbas” for plethora people – is another hot spot on the world map.
 For me, Donbas – is my home land, where I was born and brought up, the place, where I started my career.
 It is the motherland where Klymenko’s family originated from.

 Today, my home is on fire.
-The undeclared war lasts for over a year.
+The undeclared war lasts for over of three years.
 Cities, roads and business are destroyed.
 Tens of thousands of civilians are killed and injured.
 Millions of destinies are broken.
 Confidence in future is lost.

 Donbas is expected for an unenviable fate: conflict, which will be frozen for decades, “gray zone”, permanent hotspot.
 Millions of our fellow citizens, ordinary peaceful Ukrainians, have become hostages of this situation.
 3,5 million people still remain in the military area.
 Nearly 2 million people have become IDPs.
 None of them knows what will happen tomorrow.
 The rest of dozens of millions of Ukrainians also do not know it.